jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 So, I did what most people in my situation would do - I turned to Google for help.

 After trying different queries, I eventually found [this](https://medium.com/@emredjan/emulating-r-regression-plots-in-python-43741952c034) excellent resource that got me 90% of the way there to recreate these plots in a programmatic way.
-This post will work leverage a lot of that work and at the end will wrap it all in a function that anyone can cut and paste into their code to reproduce these plots regardless of the dataset.
+This post will leverage a lot of that work and at the end will wrap it all in a function that anyone can cut and paste into their code to reproduce these plots regardless of the dataset.

 <!-- When considering different ordinary linear regression (OLS) models or interpreting if the model you currently built is capturing all of the variance it is useful to look at diagnostic plots. -->

 # What are diagnostic plots?

 In short, diagnostic plots help us determine visually how good our model is fitting the data.
-We will be looking at several different plots in this post and show how each of them can be used to diagnose issues in the model.
-Each of the plots will looks at **residuals**, which is mathematical jargon for the squared error between the actual value and the predicted value.
+We will be looking at four main plots in this post and describe how each of them can be used to diagnose issues in an OLS model.
+Each of these plots will focus on the **residuals** of a model, which is mathematical jargon for the squared error between the actual value and the predicted value, i.e., $$ r_i = (y_i - \bar{y}_i)^2 $$.

-Let's look at an example of this in R using the *Boston* housing data.
+Let's look at an example in R, and its corresponding output, using the *Boston* housing data.

 ```R
 library(MASS)